zeusontop/ensemble-learning/README.md

  The file named Random_Forest uses the random forest model to train and predict.

- The file named XGBOOST uses the XGBOOST model to train and predict.
+ The file named Xgboost uses the Xgboost model to train and predict.

 The file named GradientBoostingRegressor uses the GradientBoostingRegressor model to train and predict.